juice-shop/pwning-juice-shop/part1/customization.md

   * `showGitHubLinks` shows or hides the _"GitHub"_ button in the navigation and side bar as well as the info box about contributing on the _Score Board_.
 Defaults to `true`.
-  * `showWelcomeBanner` shows or hides a dismissable welcome banner when first visiting the application.
-Recommended to be set to `false` for custom themes as the text is OWASP Juice Shop specific and not configurable.
-Defaults to `true`.
   * `numberOfRandomFakeUsers` represents the number of random user accounts to be created on top of the pre-defined ones (which are required for several challenges).
 Defaults to `0`, meaning no